haseebzeeshan2010/haseebzeeshan2010/README.md

 ### Hi there 👋

-**haseebzeeshan2010/haseebzeeshan2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a google couse on Udacity
 - 🌱 I’m currently learning about python data structures
 - 👯 I’m looking to collaborate on performance optimisation